• Skip to main content

 The Garden Bounty

 What to do with too many tomatoes is certainly a great problem to have!
-When you've eaten all the BLT's and Bruschetta you can eat, it's time to think about preserving those tomatoes.
-This big batch of "Use-Up" Freezer Marinara Sauce is my favorite way to stretch our summer bounty for using in many different meals all winter long.
+When you've eaten all the Pesto BLT's, Garden Fresh Salsa, and Bruschetta you can eat, it's time to think about preserving those tomatoes.

 • This Sauce is Easy and Versatile - With no canning rules to follow, you don't need to peel or deseed your tomatoes.
 Your food processor does the work and the exact amounts don't matter much.
 You can use up whatever amount of tomatoes you have as long as they'll fit in the pot!
+An alternative to simmering your tomatoes is to roast them first before blending with this Freezer Pizza Sauce.

-• It's Healthy, Vegan and Gluten Free - Fresh ingredients are good for you!
-This gluten free marinara sauce is made from simple garden fresh ingredients.
+• It's Healthy, Vegan and Gluten-Free - Fresh ingredients are good for you!
+This gluten-free marinara sauce is made from simple garden fresh ingredients.
 It's a great way to throw in a zucchini or bell pepper, herbs like basil and oregano, or a few extra greens like spinach or kale.
 Whatever you've got in the garden!

 Ingredients